Are you thinking about selling your art online but do not know how to get your art noticed online?

 HostGator (Used by many professional bloggers.
 This is what I use for this site.)

-Take some time to write out your goals so you can make a better decision choosing a hosted or self-hosted site.
-Review the art blog hosted vs self-hosted site pros and cons.
+Take some time to write out your goals to make a better decision choosing a hosted or self-hosted site.
+Review the art blog hosted vs. self-hosted site pros and cons.

 Creating your art blog is just the first step.
-After your blog has been launched you will want to develop a blogging plan that will help you reach your goals.
-Plan and be productive with your time so you can spend more time doing what you love, creating art.
+After your blog has been launched, you will want to develop a blogging plan to help you reach your goals.
+Plan and be productive with your time to spend more time doing what you love, creating art.

 Have your elevator pitch ready so you can start promoting your blog.